India–European Union relations: Maritime Cooperation

 Maritime security has emerged as a critical area of cooperation between India and the European Union.
 The Joint Action Plan adopted in 2005, highlighted and emphasized on maritime cooperation.
 In the past few decades, both India and the EU have stressed on the idea of freedom of navigation, maritime piracy, and adherence to United Nation Conventions on the Law of the Sea (UNCLOS) and the development of the blue economy and maritime infrastructure.
 Both have identified the Indo-Pacific as the new avenue for maritime cooperation.
 In January 2021, India and the EU hosted the first Maritime security dialogue in a virtual format.

 India-EU Cooperation on Climate Change

 In the realm of climate change, India-EU relations have witnessed a commitment of international agreements such as the Kyoto Protocol and the Paris agreement.
 They have been collectively pushing for a comprehensive framework for global governance on climate change.
 The EU has also invested in numerous programmes such as India-EU water partnership, solar park programme, and Facilitating Offshore Wind in India (FOWIND).
 One of the major investments was the signing of the 200 million EUR loan agreement between the EIB and the Indian Renewable Energy Development Agency.
+Notwithstanding all the progress made so far, the potential for India-EU cooperation in Solar and Green Hydrogen still remains largely untapped.